Rules and Code of Conduct

 5. Ride within your ability.
 This group has many different levels of riders.
 Do not injure yourself trying to keep up with the best rider.
 Practice improving your skill then try the harder obstacles.
 We reserve the right to not allow a rider on certain rides due to the lack of rider ability as it is a safety concern.

 6. Bring a water source with you on every ride.
-Bring appropriate clothing for the weather we are riding in.
+Please bring appropriate clothing for the weather we are riding in.

 7. If you bring a person to ride with the group, they are your responsibility.